Grassmannian packings: Trust-region stochastic tuning for matrix incoherence: Grassmannian packings and MISO

-which is hard to express generally.
-One of the main results of \cite{LHS} is that this distortion measure may be bounded by an increasing function of the coherence of the codebook $\mathbf{\Phi}$ and so as a proxy for designing a codebook which minimizes the distortion, we find one minimizing coherence.
+This distortion is hard to express generally.
+One of the main results of \cite{LHS} is that this distortion measure may be bounded by an increasing function of the coherence of the codebook $\pmb{\Phi}$ and so as a proxy for designing a codebook which minimizes the distortion, we find one minimizing coherence.